crawley-dev/rust-compiler/README.md

     - [ ] u16: ax
     - [ ] u32: eax
     - [ ] u64: rax
+  - [ ] functions
   - [ ] (Joke mode:) negative whitespace significance, the most nested piece of code has 0 indentations,    everything out has an indentation.
-  - [ ] functions
+    - compiler error on uppercase